obfuscatedgenerated/adventofcode2022/README.md

 Note: the input *should* be different for every participant.
 You should edit the input files in each source directory BEFORE running the CMake configuration step (or edit the outputted file from that step).

-All solutions are tested on Windows 10 (64bit, GCC 12 with MinGW) and Raspberry Pi OS (armhf Debian Buster, GCC 8.3.0 with Unix Makefiles).
+All solutions are tested on Windows 10 (64bit, GCC 12 with MinGW and Ninja) and Raspberry Pi OS (armhf Debian Buster, GCC 8.3.0 with Unix Makefiles).

 ## Building